TOTP 02 APR 1999

 Utterly ludicrous.
 What was she thinking?!
 Written by Des’ree alongside one Prince Sampson, did they not look at each other after writing those lines down and say “Are we sure about this?”.
 Maybe they did but then how did they come up with the answer “yes”?
 And this isn’t just my opinion.
 In the 2007, BBC 6 Music Taxing Lyrical poll, those lines were voted the worst pop lyrics ever.
 Ever.
 “Life” had some stiff competition as well.
 Second in the poll was Snap!’s “serious as cancer” line from “Rhythm Is A Dancer” whilst Duran Duran’s “you’re about as easy as a nuclear war” from “Is There Something I Should Know?” was also in the running.
 Despite such awful rivals, I don’t think you can look past the ‘ghost-toast’ rhyming couplet.
 Sheesh!

 Now here’s a band whose name I recall but whose back catalogue I’m not sure I’ve ever heard.
 How is this possible when I worked in a record shop for pretty much the whole of the 90s?
 I was busy working!
 That’s my story and I’m sticking to it!
 It turns out though that I quite like Silver Sun.
 OK, this is based on listening to just one song and a song that isn’t even theirs but you have to start somewhere I guess.
 “Too Much, Too Little, Too Late” was originally a hit for Johnny Mathis and Deniece Williams in 1978 which had never made much of an impression on me but this indie rock version is much more arresting.
 Recorded initially as a B-side as a bit of a laugh, it became the lead song on a four track EP made up entirely of cover versions.
 I must have missed it back in 1998 (I was working remember!) as I am bit of a sucker for this sort of thing (see also The Carpenters’ “Yesterday Once More” as covered by Redd Kross).
-Sadly for Silver Sun, it would prove to be their biggest ever hit despite only just squeezing into the Top 20.
-That lack of chart success led to them being dropped by Polydor in 1999 though they would release a further five studio albums either on independent label Invisible Hands Music or by themselves so there’s plenty of back catalogue for me to dive into if I want to hear more of the band having now discovered them.
-Sadly though, Silver Sun called it quits permanently in 2020 after the death from cancer of lead singer James Broad.

 Dearie me.
 I’m glad I’d forgotten about this one.
 Does anybody remember a third single from Ian Brown’s debut solo album “Unfinished Monkey Business”?
 Well, there was and it was called “Can’t See Me” but I wish that it had been a case of “I can’t hear you” as this was a right racket.
 What a miserable sound and miserable performance to match.
-I guess Brown had a lot in his mind what with an impending court case* over an accusation of air rage and all.
+I guess Brown had a lot on his mind what with an impending court case* over an accusation of air rage and all.

 *Brown was found guilty in October 1998 of threatening behaviour towards an air stewardess and sentenced to four months in prison serving two.